Our website uses cookies for statistical purposes.

 • Open a (general) partnership (OG)

 At least two individuals or legal entities can join and form a partnership in Austria.
-It is also the case of the general partnership.
-All members in a general partnership have full liability and are regarded as general partners.
-However, at least one member must prove his competence in the field of activity that the company has.
+This also applies to general partnerships.
+All members of a general partnership share full liability and are considered general partners.
+However, at least one member must demonstrate skill in the company’s sphere of business.

 • The Austrian limited partnership (KG)

 This type of partnership can be set up by at least two individuals or legal entities as well.
-The partners represent the company in all matters.
-Its main characteristic is that at least one of the partners has to be a general partner, with full liability for the company’s management, rights, and obligations.
-At the same time, at least one partner has to have limited liability to the extent of his contribution.
+The partners represent the firm in all aspects.
+Its key feature is that at least one of the partners must be a general partner, assuming full responsibility for the company’s administration, rights, and duties.
+At the same time, at least one partner must have limited liability for the amount of his investment.

 • The Austrian silent partnership (stGes)